 The ecosystem integrity and habitat biodiversity objective is focused on sustaining natural systems, their functions and values.
 The City’s approach to restore and sustain health, productivity and biological diversity of ecosystems is based on science, collaboration and strong management practices.
 Strategic actions protect the City’s streamside buffers along adjacent rivers and lakes to promote ecosystem integrity.
 Sustaining the natural functions of wetlands for habitat biodiversity is accomplished through compliance with state statutes and local ordinances.
 A comprehensive urban forestry program and a commitment to use native plants restores habitat integrity.

-Tree canopy coverage ratio
+Tree canopy coverage ratio on public land

 The preservation and protection of Germantown’s public urban forest is a commitment to managing trees as important green infrastructure assets.
 Performing tree inventories and measuring the tree canopy ratio annually is a management practice to determine gains and losses in the overall tree inventory on public lands.

 The City has moderate impact on this measure.